-Technical Qualifications The Technical Qualifications and Resources should contain the following and Resources information: (Approximately 15% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subrecipients Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 15% of the Technical Volume) Describe the Project Team's unique qualifications and expertise, including those of key subrecipients Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives.
 Describe the time commitment of the key team members to support the project.
 Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
 Multi-page resumes are not allowed.
-Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable.
+Describe the technical services to be provided by non-DOE/NNSA FFRDCs and GOGOs, if applicable.
 Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit. • For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the Applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication exponentiation Publication arrangements; Intellectual Property issues; and Communication plans
+Letters of support do not count towards the page limit. • For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the Applicant and each PI and Key Business agreements between the Applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making desiring an ecception to the based direction; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans